riverrun/openmaize/README.md

-# sanction
+# Openmaize

 Authentication library for Elixir -- work in progress

-Sanction is an authentication library for Elixir.
+Openmaize is an authentication library for Elixir.
 It is still under development and is not ready to use yet.

 ## Goals

-Sanction aims to provide developers the following:
+Openmaize aims to provide developers the following:

 * a secure, but lightweight, framework-agnostic authentication mechanism that is easy to use, does not make you type a lot and stays out of your